École Jeannine Manuel: Controversies

 Since the creation of the Jeannine Manuel Foundation in 2004, the latter has enabled the school to raise 66% tax-free funds.
-Mediapart reported that the "platinum tables" –invitations to parties organised by the foundation– cost 3,400 euros after tax exemption, instead of 10,000 euros.
-Lucie Delaporte, journalist at Mediapart, criticized this tax exemption at the expense of the taxpayer: "Is there really nothing more urgent than helping the schooling in the private sector of most privileged upper classes?"
+Mediapart reported that the "platinum tables"—invitations to parties organised by the foundation—cost €3,400 after tax exemption, instead of €10,000.
+Lucie Delaporte, journalist at Mediapart, criticized this tax exemption at the expense of the taxpayer: "Is there really nothing more urgent than helping the schooling in the private sector of the most privileged upper classes?"

 The salaries of contractual teachers are 15 times lower than those of some members of the management.
-Elisabeth Zéboulon, as head of the school and manager of the Remi company – a company that sells books to students and manages the school's extracurricular activities– has a monthly salary of 18,000 euros while contractual teachers earn the minimum wage.
+Zéboulon, as head of the school and manager of the Remi company—a company that sells books to students and manages the school's extracurricular activities—has a monthly salary of €18,000 while contractual teachers earn the minimum wage.
 In addition, the president of the foundation, Bernard Manuel, benefited from the school's real estate acquisitions because, being the owner of the buildings through a Société Civile Immobilière, the rents are paid to himself.

 According to an investigation led by the Journal du Dimanche, from 2017 to 2018, three employees have been diagnosed with a burnout syndrome.
 Gabriel Perez, a member of the Parisian Union of Private Education (SPEP-CFDT), described a "a system that controls its staff".
-In 2018, the labour inspectorate, after being alerted to the situation, opened an investigation and interviewed several employees, including Elisabeth Zéboulon.
+In 2018, the labour inspectorate, after being alerted to the situation, opened an investigation and interviewed several employees, including Zéboulon.